-St. Pauls Passion Pinot Bianco Riserva is another beast, the 2012 offering a dank, feral nose, herbs and rocks belying slumbering fruit.
-I’d love to try it again in 3-5 years.
-Cantina Andriano Finado, a 2011 bottle, begins to showcase the benefits of age, with notes of honey and tropical fruit emerging to balance out the savory flavors.
+St. Pauls Passion Pinot Bianco Riserva is another beast, offering a dank, feral nose, herbs and rocks belying slumbering fruit.
+I’d love to try it again with 3-5 years of age.
+Cantina Andriano Finado, five years after vintage, begins to showcase the benefits of age, with notes of honey and tropical fruit emerging to balance out the savory flavors.

 “The aging potential of our wines is due to a combination of the high mineral content of the soils, old vines growing in complete harmony, carefully managed vineyards with low yields per vine, and the rigorous selection of healthy and fully mature grapes,” continues Unterholzner.
 “At several tastings back to the foundational years, our whites have proved to be liquid time machines, leaving their mark in memory as the supreme expression of a mineral terroir that is unique in this world.”

 With wines this complex and intriguing, it’s hard to not wonder why more winemakers aren’t taking Bianco seriously.
 “Other regions have not believed in Pinot Bianco as an expressive variety with the ability to age,” agrees Unterholzner.
 “Thus it is difficult to compare our mature whites with those from other regions.”